TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 https://user-images.githubusercontent.com/99741385/168145699-4076a81f-81f7-4ce7-baf5-6ac06f4a6cdb.mp4

 [The script](macros/arch.RWTools.lua) contains more detailed documentation.
+Note, however, that this script is intended to be used more as a companion for working with the note file, instead of to replace it.
+Any text not matching the format of a timestamped note is skipped, so users should always double-check with the original note document.

 ### Note Browser
 Takes a list of subtitle QC notes (or really any collection of timestamped notes), each starting with a timestamp, and provides shortcuts for jumping to lines with notes, as well as a way to mark lines containing notes.
 If configured to, it will also show the notes themselves in Aegisub.